crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 31. What is the scale of the services that your company provides, in terms of users?
 32. What is the scale of the services that your company provides, in terms of dollars?
 33. If your company were to scale up to 10 or 100 times its current size, how well do you think its business model would work?
 How well would the incentive scheme scale?
 How about the quality/aggregation model?
+34. How do you think AI will affect this company?
-34. Have there been any controversies about the company or the service that it provides?
+35. Have there been any controversies about the company or the service that it provides?
-35. Is there anything else you'd like to say about the company?
+36. Is there anything else you'd like to say about the company?
 </div>
 </div>

 ## Part 2: Creating a Video